Hedge funds say Ann Taylor could be worth $65 per share in potential sale

-Hedge funds Red Alder LLC and Engine Capital again urged Ann Inc ANN.N to consider a sale to a private equity firm or another apparel company, stepping up pressure on the women's retailer to improve its performance.
+Sept 15 Hedge funds Red Alder LLC and Engine Capital again urged Ann Inc to consider a sale to a private equity firm or another apparel company, stepping up pressure on the women's retailer to improve its performance.

-A sale to retailers like Chico's FAS Inc (CHS.N), Ascena Retail Group (ASNA.O), J.Crew or Fast Retailing Co Ltd (9983.T), could fetch a price between $60 to $65 per share for the Ann Taylor parent, the hedge funds said in an investor presentation on Monday.
+A sale to retailers like Chico's FAS Inc, Ascena Retail Group, J.Crew or Fast Retailing Co Ltd, could fetch a price between $60 to $65 per share for the Ann Taylor parent, the hedge funds said in an investor presentation on Monday.

 A sale to a private equity firm like Golden Gate Partners, Sycamore Partners or Apax Partners, would likely take place between $50 to $55 per share, the funds said.